damonitor/damo/USAGE.md

 - For controlling DAMON (monitoring and monitoring-based system optimization)
   - `start`, `tune`, and `stop` are included
-- For recording, snapshot, and visualization of useful data including DAMON's monitoring results, DAMON's working status, and additional system infomration
+- For recording, snapshot, and visualization of useful data including DAMON's monitoring results, DAMON's working status, and additional system information
   - `record` and `report` are included
 - For more convenient use of `damo`
   - `version` and `args` are included